-Foraging areas have been identified in the Sasanoa River entrance and in the mainstem of the Kennebec River below Bath, from mid-April through November or early December (Squiers 1982, Normandeau 1999).
+Foraging areas have been identified in the Sasanoa River entrance6 and in the mainstem of the Kennebec River below Bath, from mid-April through November or early December (Squires et al. 1982)(Normandeau 1999).
 Between June and September, shortnose sturgeon forage in shallow waters on mud flats that are covered with rooted aquatic plants.
 In the summer months, concentrations of shortnose sturgeon have also been known to move up into the freshwater reaches of the Kennebec River and foraging shortnose sturgeon have also been seen in Montsweag and Hockomock Bays in the Sheepscot River, which is located near the eastern end of the Sasanoa River (NMFS 1996).
-McCleave et al. (1977) examined several stomachs from shortnose sturgeon captured in Montsweag Bay and found crangon shrimp (Crangon septemspinosous); clams (Mya arenaria); and small winter flounder (Pseudopleuronectes)
+McCleave (1977) examined several stomachs from shortnose sturgeon captured in Montsweag Bay and found crangon shrimp (Crangon septemspinosous); clams (Mya arenaria); and small winter flounder (Pseudopleuronectes americanus) were common prey items.

-&lt;sup>5 The Sasanoa River entrance is located directly across the Kennebec River from the Bath Iron Works facility.
-The river is less than $\frac{1}{2}$ mile wide at this point.
+6 The Sasanoa River entrance is located directly across the Kennebec River from the Bath Iron Works facility.
+The river is less than 1⁄2 mile wide at this point.